univention/ucsschool-id-connector/docs/admin.rst

 .. _phone_numbers_example:

-E.g. there might be telephone numbers for students in the system on the sending side, but those should not be made available on the receiving school system.
+E.g. there might be telephone numbers for students in the system on the sending side, but those should not be made available to the receiving school system.
-Instead of forbidding properties we "map" properties on the sending side to properties on the receiving side.
+Instead of forbidding properties, we "map" properties on the sending side to properties on the receiving side.

 .. _example_kelvin_config: